squinkylabs/SquinkyVCV/docs/filter.md

 There are two sets on inputs and outputs.
 They share the same settings, so are convenient for processing stereo signals.
 A channel will only use CPU resources if both its input and output are patched.

 If only one input is patched, both outputs will have the same mono signal.
 If both inputs and outputs are patched, then Stairway will have two independent channels.

+Stereo and polyphony are mutually exclusive.
+Stereo mode deals with two monophonic channels, left and right.
+When used polyphonically there are up to 16 channels in the left input and output, and the right is inactive.

 ## Suggestions